Jiaming1999/Jiaming1999/README.md

 Used to work on ScribeAR in the University.

 :coat:
-Teaching Assistant for CS 126 Spring 2022 UIUC
+Teaching Assistant for CS 126 Spring 2022 UIUC<br>
 Job seeking...

 :desktop_computer: